AAROC/aaroc.github.io/_posts/2015-06-16-Announcing-PerfSONAR.md

 The tool for this job has been developed over decades of research in network engineering : [perfSONAR](http://www.perfsonar.net).
 In their own words -

->" perfSONAR is a network measurement toolkit designed to provide federated coverage of paths, and help to establish end-to-end usage expectations.
+> "perfSONAR is a network measurement toolkit designed to provide federated coverage of paths, and help to establish end-to-end usage expectations.
 There are 1000s of perfSONAR instances deployed world wide, many of which are available for open testing of key measures of network performance.
 This global infrastructure helps to identify and isolate problems as they happen, making the role of supporting network users easier for engineering teams, and increasing productivity when utilizing network resources.  "

 PerfSONAR provides a set of sensors which collect performance data on network traffic, and there are instances all across the globe, helping to identify and diagnose issues across almost any path that modern research data can travel.
 This is an extremely powerful tool.